velartrill/velartrill.github.io/orig/dinner-at-moms.md

 {kh/Jaz!} Sashuan exclaims. {kh/Jaz, honey, slow down; I know you’re upset, just, listen for a minute, okay?} She puts an arm around Jasmine’s shoulders, pulling her closer. {kh/If there really is something remotely racist going on here, I will absolutely have them punished for it, okay?
 You have my word.
 Just let them explain themselves, okay?}

-Faith pipes up quickly. {kh/Please, I— please understand th-that I say this with the utmost sincerity and respect for your people, mistress,} she says; {kh/I’ve lived in Khmai neighborhoods, I grew up around people like you; I mean, Ngart'ĩka’s sake, my girlfriend of five years is Khmai.
+Faith pipes up quickly. {kh/Please, I— please understand th-that I say this with the utmost sincerity and respect for your people, mistress,} she says; {kh/I’ve lived in Khmai neighborhoods, I grew up around people like you; I mean, Ngart'ĩka’s sake, my girlfriend of five years is Khmai and I speak your language better than my own.
 We absolutely aren’t trying to imply anything about your race.
 That has nothing to do with it, and I’m so, so sorry it came across that way.
 It’s just that this was a… well, a very poor neighborhood before the Occupation, and when people are trapped in poverty, sometimes violence and crime is their only chance of getting out.
 Khmai, Kapa, or Zyahua, sometimes it’s their only chance to *survive.* We’re not passing judgment at all, I promise you, we wouldn’t be *with* the Sisterhood in the first place if we were that kind of people, it’s just… a lot of people are suspicious, a lot of people here are really used to the state mistreating them, and tensions are high.
 It’s nothing to do with race, it’s nothing to do with whether anyone’s a good person — it’s just how it is.
 That’s what we’re here to try and start *fixing.*}

 {kh/You’re doing an awfully good job of it,} Jasmine mutters.

 {kh/I know, I know, I screwed up.
 But it’s not like you let me get much of a word in before you resorted to violence—}

 Jasmine gives a hollow laugh. {kh/God, do you have any idea how many times I’ve been shook down by greycloaks and that _den dua ṕing_ justiciar’s pet thugs?
-I ran a homeless shelter, woman; do you have any *idea* how many times people have come into harass the staff or plant evidence or abduct the people we were trying to protect or try to squeeze me for money or— or how many have tried t-to—} She shakes her head violently, swallows hard. {kh/Do you know what fucking happened the last time someone fucking *grabbed me like that?*}
+I ran a homeless shelter, woman; do you have any *idea* how often people come into harass the staff or plant evidence or abduct the people we were trying to protect or try to squeeze me for money or— or how many tried t-to—} She shakes her head violently, swallows hard. {kh/Do you know what fucking happened the last time someone fucking *grabbed me like that?*}

 {kh/N-no, mistress…/Baja meir, jakhmesho…}